wheelo/relative.path/README.md

 # relative.path
-always return the relative path from the current working file:)
+always return the relative path from the current working file😊

 ## What does that mean?
 It means you will not figure out the level of '../../../../' of relative path yourself any more.
 When you import the library and use the getter `.path`, the underearth library will figure out the exact relative path of the current file, whose path is relative to the configure file **path.json**.